yvoinov/store-id-helper/README.md

 ```
 --------------- Cut --------------

-Adjust children value in accordingly to your load spikes.
+Adjust children value in accordingly to your load spikes (usually this settings is enough).
 Adjust paths to fit your setup.

 Also add this refresh pattern rules on top of your refresh_patterns: